By continuing you agree to our use of cookies. You are able to update your settings at any time.

 During the more inclement seasons both Evan and Scot wear fur/felt hats.
 If you are unfamiliar with those types of hats, they range from 100% felt to 100% fur (typically beaver, but sometimes buffalo) with most being somewhere in between.
 The higher the fur content the higher the quality of the hat and cost.
 Content is typically denoted by how many Xs the hat is.
 For instance, a 1x would have less fur than a 4x.
 Unfortunately, each brand has a different definition of content to Xs.
 If you have a question you will need to research that brand.
 Their recommendation is to avoid full felt or wool hats as they become floppy when wet, but some folks like them for the comfort level as they are generally softer.

 In photos you will see hats from Resistol, Stetson, Beaver Brand, and Tatton Baird.
 A great way to find high quality hats for a lower price is to go to vintage shops in western towns.
-Evan’s current go to larger brim is a vintage Resistol that was a demo hat in a western store in Jackson, Wyoming that he got at a significant discount, and after a good cleaning and reshaping it looks like new.
+Evan’s current go to larger brim is a vintage Resistol that was a demo hat in a western store in Sheridan, Wyoming that he got at a significant discount, and after a good cleaning and reshaping it looks like new.
 Shape is what gives a hat its particular style, and there are all different shapes that can be further impacted by brim size and crown height.
 Another term that you may run into is blocking, which is when a wooden block is used to change the crown height/shape/or oval vs round.
 Very few “western” shops have blocks so it is best to start with a hat that fits you well and then reshape it to your preference as most hats will not need blocking, just shaping.
 Both Davis Clothing in Delta, CO and Tatton Baird in Utah have blocking and can help you out.
 Shaping, hat bands, and stampeded straps give you the further flavor you want in the hat you are wearing.

 For the most part you will see Evan wear a lower crown with a pinched telescope (a style he came up with years ago that is his take on traditional vaquero/buckaroo styles), but there are plenty of other photos of him wearing a brown Beaver Brand 3.25" brim fur felt western hat with a Montana Peak crown.
 Beaver Brand has been out of business for a number of years, but again is a hat Evan found as new old stock and reshaped.
 Ultimately it was too small for him, so he got the silver belly Resistol you will start to see in photos.
 For the most part you will see Scot wear one of three hats depending on activity.
 Two are Stetson “Gun Clubs” with 3.25” brims that were reshaped by Scot to have a Montana crown and had the ribbon replaced with wide horsehair bands.
 One is brown (back country) and the other bone (town).
 The third hat you will see worn is a 20x steel grey from Tatton Baird with a 4-inch brim and Montana Peak crown.
 He loves the hat, but it interferes with a pack and car seat in most vehicles, so he wears it when weather is very inclement or special occasions.
 Other hats you will see in photos worn by Scot include a silverbelly Resistol with a 4" brim and cattleman crown (Scot’s original FS uniform hat).
 Time has shrunk it down, but it still gets some wear), and a bone Stetson with a 4.5" brim and a Montana Peak (another old hat from a vintage store).